home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 ## Media Source

-A media source is provided for your UniFi Protect cameras so you can fetch events and video clips and thumbnails.
+A media source is provided for your UniFi Protect cameras so you can fetch video clips and event thumbnails.

 ### Media Browser